 Grandpa and Emmett began Schematic Design for the graham cracker house the week before Christmas.
 They planned for Construction to start Christmas Eve with a substantial completion date of Christmas Day.
 Using only materials that were readily available, they prepared construction documents.
 The Hotel Emmett project was to be a three-story building using graham crackers for the structure and façade, and royal icing for the mortar.

 List of Materials – staging on site:

-3 boxes graham crackers: plain, chocolate and cinnamon (see change order No. 02)
+3 boxes of graham crackers: plain, chocolate, and cinnamon (see change order No. 02)

 2 lbs powdered sugar (see change order No. 01) enough to make 5 batches of royal icing

 1 dozen eggs – whites only with vanilla added

 3 bags of pretzels: knots, sticks, and snaps

 3 cans assorted color squirt icing with decorator tips